ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/manage-a-loan.md

 This tutorial shows you how to manage a [Loan](../reference/ledger-data/loan.md) on the XRP Ledger.
 Loan management includes marking loans as impaired when payments are missed, defaulting loans after the grace period expires, and deleting repaid or defaulted loans.

-This tutorial demonstrates how a loan broker can manually impair a loan before a payment due date passes (in cases where you suspect a borrower can't make a payment) and default the loan after the grace period expires.
+The tutorial demonstrates how a loan broker can manually impair a loan before a payment due date passes (in cases where you suspect a borrower can't make a payment) and default the loan after the grace period expires.

 _(Requires the [Lending Protocol amendment][] {% not-enabled /%})_